 If you find that the juice is too strong on your stomach, you may dilute with water or add more apple or celery to modify the taste.

-Take 2 – 3 capsules daily with food - this combination assists in the reduction of pain, inflammation and swelling associated with arthritis; it also improves stiffness associated with arthritis.
+Take 3 capsules daily with food - this combination assists in the reduction of pain, inflammation and swelling associated with arthritis; it also improves stiffness associated with arthritis.
+Reduces bone loss.

 Take 1 to 2 capsules twice daily half an hour before food.
-This powerful natural enzyme reduces inflammation in the body and helps to clean up cellular debris, thereby improving joint mobility and reducing swelling.
+This powerful natural enzyme reduces inflammation in the body and helps to clean up debris inside the joints, thereby improving joint mobility and reducing swelling.
 Excellent for reducing spurs and bursitis.